rust-lang/rfcs/active/0000-square-brackets.md

 4. There's precendence for it.
 Scala's syntax for generics is awesome.
 It imposes very little effort (I think) when reading and understanding.

-6. Because it's consistent and has no ambiguities, one can finally use motions like `%` in Vim (and alternatives in other editors.).
+6. Because it's consistent, one can finally use motions like `%` in Vim (and alternatives in other editors.).

 # Detailed design